alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Maintaining Playbooks

-For example, they may have just one entry for all “RPC Errors High” alerts, for a trained on-call engineer to read, in conjunction with an architecture diagram for the currently alerting service.
+For example, they may have just one entry for all "RPC Errors High" alerts, for a trained on-call engineer to read, in conjunction with an architecture diagram for the currently alerting service.
 Other SREs advocate for step-by-step playbooks to reduce human variability and drive down MTTR.

 If your playbooks are a deterministic list of commands that the on-call engineer runs every time a particular alert fires, we recommend implementing automation.